 He told her that she has truly erred but that he still loves and cares about her because she is his daughter.
 And she said, “he told me to use my logic, to see what I was exchanging for the beautiful religion I’ve grown up with.”
 She continued, “And he said that he will get up in the late hours of the night and make dua for me because he loves me.”
 Subhanalaah!
 I’m sure many parents would’ve been a mess if they had to face something similar as her father did (may Allah never test any of us in that way).

 The love that her father showed her–that she still had family regardless of what mistakes she made was incredible to hear.
 She concluded that her father continued to make dua for her until Allah guided her back to Islam and she returned, alhmdulilah.

 What I took away from watching that video was three main things:

-- To be calm when facing calamities involving family members especially our children no matter what their age.
-To panic, become negative or behave in a nasty way towards the other person does nothing but drive them farther away.
+*To be calm when facing calamities involving family members especially our children no matter what their age.
+To panic, become negative or behave in a nasty way towards the person does nothing but drive them farther away.
 In the story above, the father’s beautiful words and the calm way in which he spoke to her at least made her feel like she still had family.
-This was an excellent example of how da’wah should be conveyed to our loved ones they make mistakes or do things that may disappoint us.
+This was an excellent example of how da’wah should be conveyed to our loved ones when they make mistakes or do things that may disappoint us.

 *The dua of a parent is truly powerful!
 I’m sure her father’s sincere dua was accepted by Allah.